 - For patients requiring transport to a Trauma Center per Ref.
 506, contact the receiving Trauma Center for Base Medical Direction and notification.
 If the Base Hospital is contacted and the Base redirects transport to a Trauma Center, Base personnel will notify the Trauma Center. - Transport should be prioritized over advanced airway placement unless BMV is ineffective.
 Advanced airway may be placed during transport; supraglottic airway is preferred unless contraindicated.
 Paramedics should use judgment based on patient characteristics, circumstances, and skill level when selecting the advanced airway modality. - A backboard is not required for spinal motion restriction (SMR) and may cause harm as well as increased pain.
 Patients should not be transported on a backboard for the purpose of SMR.
 If a backboard is used for extrication, patients who are alert should then be logrolled onto the gurney prior to transport.
 The backboard may be used during patient transport for splinting of multiple simultaneous extremity fractures or to assist in maneuvering the unconscious patient.
 In all cases, the backboard should be removed immediately if causing respiratory compromise. - Traumatic events may be due to a medical emergency, particularly single-vehicle accidents and unexplained falls. - Placement of a vented dressing can prevent conversion of an open pneumothorax to a tension pneumothorax.
 However, tension pneumothorax may still develop in the presence of a vented dressing and should be treated with needle thoracostomy.
-Furthermore, needle thoracostomy in a patient with evidence of tension pneumothorax should not be delayed for placement of dressing. - 6 Aggressive fluid resuscitation increases vascular pressure and dilutes clotting factors, which may increase internal bleeding. - In patients with blunt trauma and poor perfusion: administer fluids to target SBP ≥ 90mmHg. - In patients with penetrating trauma and poor perfusion: administer fluids to target SBP ≥ 70mmHg if patient has normal mental status (permissive hypotension).
-Patients with ALOC or SBP < 70mmHg should receive fluids until their mental status and SBP improve. - In patients with possible traumatic brain injury: permissive hypotension is contraindicated and SBP should be maintained ≥ 90mmHg. - In patients meeting an indication for TXA, administer fluid resuscitation with normal saline and TXA concurrently. - Vomiting should be prevented and/or immediately treated in patients with head injury, since it increases intra-cranial pressure and can compromise the patient's airway. - Traumatic brain injury presents with altered mental status after head injury.
+Furthermore, needle thoracostomy in a patient with evidence of tension pneumothorax should not be delayed for placement of dressing. - Aggressive fluid resuscitation increases vascular pressure and dilutes clotting factors, which may increase internal bleeding. - In patients with blunt trauma and poor perfusion: administer fluids to target SBP $\geq$ 90mmHg. - In patients with penetrating trauma and poor perfusion: administer fluids to target SBP ≥ 70mmHg if patient has normal mental status (permissive hypotension).
+Patients with ALOC or SBP < 70mmHg should receive fluids until their mental status and SBP improve. - In patients with possible traumatic brain injury: permissive hypotension is contraindicated and SBP should be maintained ≥ 90mmHg. - In patients meeting an indication for TXA, administer fluid resuscitation with normal saline and TXA concurrently. - Over the prevented and/or immediately treated in patients with head injury, since it increases intra-cranial pressure and can compromise the patient's airway. - Traumatic brain injury presents with altered mental status after head injury.
 Any hypoxic episode, even brief, is associated with worse patient outcome for patients with traumatic brain injury. - Hyperventilation reduces blood flow to the brain by reducing CO2 and is associated with worse outcomes in severe head injuries.
-The exception to this is presence of elevated intra-cranial pressure (ICP) with signs of impending herniation (severe ALOC without motor response or with posturing and a unilateral 'blown pupil').
-In this case, mild hyperventilation of approximately 20 breaths per minute should be used to maintain an ETCO2 of 30-35mmHg.
-This mild hyperventilation reduces blood flow to the brain to decrease ICP until the patient receives definitive surgical care.
-For patients without elevated ICP, hyperventilation is harmful.
+Ventilate to maintain an ETCO2 in the range 35-45mmHg. - Any hypotension increases mortality in patients with traumatic brain injury.
+Normal Saline should be initiated to maintain SBP $\geq$ 90mmHg at all times but can be withheld if the blood pressure is elevated.